 In the latest Ofsted Inspection (March 2014) we were was awarded a grade 2 rating 'Good' for our primary and early years, secondary and post-compulsory education and training provision.

-On successful completion of the SKE programme, you will progress directly onto an initial teacher training programme, for example a PGCE Secondary Science (Chemistry) course.
+On successful completion of the SKE programme, you will progress directly onto a Level 7 initial teacher training (ITT) course, for example a PGCE Secondary Science (Chemistry) course.

 Our one year full-time PGCE Secondary Education Science (Chemistry) course, which starts in September, qualifies trainees to teach 11 to 16 year olds.
 The course offers the additional benefit of post-16 enhancement giving you maximum flexibility when looking for a job.